 LEGENDS OF DESIGN

 With the capacity to surprise and delight, over 40 showrooms took part in ‘Legends’ – a celebration of creative collaborations.
 Showroom windows and showcases were transformed for London Design Week 2018 by international tastemakers from the realms of design and decoration, art, fashion and architecture.

 The new initiative generated a feast of eye-catching displays which acted as a voyage of discovery for visitors in both the domes and Design Centre East.
 After much deliberation, the winner – judged by Gabby Deeming, decoration director of House & Garden, and Martina Mondadori Sartogo, editor of Cabana – was de Le Cuona’s homage to two great Impressionist masterpieces: ‘Woman with a Parasol’ by Claude Monet and ‘Dancers in Blue’ by Edgar Degas.

 Highly commended went to: Loewe/Morris and Co’s Capsule Collection at Style Library; Colony’s collaboration with Lambart & Browne’s Freddy van Zevenbergen; and Vaughan’s homage to Diana Vreeland.

-CONNECT, CONVERSE, CREATE
+FOOD & DRINK: CONNECT, CONVERSE, CREATE

 In recognition of the design community’s sociable nature, convivial pop-up restaurants and cafés were an essential component of London Design Week 2018.
 Devised by creative director Arabella McNie, they punctuated and enhanced the show with the season’s most influential looks.